davidjohnplatt/BBQtimer/README.md

 button.
 After the the time is down to 0 flip the burger and press the flip button.
 If it doesn't look right the extra time window will keep track of how much extra time you use.

+2021.06.30 - Javascript version is on hold.
+It turns out that the timer stops when the android screen blanks.
+Doing a python version that will run on the laptop.